-By 1994, the halibut fishery had become a series of two 24-hour openings, one in the spring and one in the fall.
-In the mid 1970's, the halibut season had been 9-months.
-By the 1990's, when fishermen fished for sablefish, they had to throw away their incidentally caught halibut, and during the halibut derbies the harvesters had to throw away the incidentally caught sablefish.
+By 1994, the halibut fishery had become two 24-hour openings, one in the spring and one in the fall.
+In the mid-1970's, the halibut season had been nine months.
+By the 1990's, when fishermen harvested sablefish, they were required by regulation to throw away their incidentally caught halibut, and during the halibut derbies, the fishermen were required to throw away the incidentally caught sablefish.
 The mortality associated with this regulatory bycatch was deducted from the available commercial harvests.

 The IPHC recorded the halibut mortality in the directed sablefish fishery by the use of the observer program.
 The average halibut mortality in the longline sablefish fishery for each of the five seasons preceding the IFQ program was 1,816,000 pounds.
-Appendix 5.
-The bycatch mortality, after the IFQ program was implemented in 1995, was recorded at 297,000 pounds.
+The bycatch mortality, after the IFQ program was implemented in 1995 was recorded at 297,000 pounds.
 This represented an 84 percent reduction in halibut mortality, or a reduction of 1,519,000 pounds annually.
+There have been no updates in the NMFS database since 1995

-This occurred because of several factors.
-Two of the more important ones were: 1) the fishery slowed down, and juvenile halibut were able to be released with better care, and thus with a lower probability of mortality; and 2) the adult halibut were now allowed to be taken and counted against the quota.
-(As noted above, juvenile halibut are not allowed to be landed; they are defined as being less than 32 inches long.)
+The reduction resulted from a variety of several factors.
+Two of the more important ones were: 1) the fishery slowed down, and juvenile halibut were able to be released with better care, and thus with lower mortality; and 2) the adult halibut were now allowed to be taken and counted against the quota.
+(Juvenile halibut are not allowed to be landed; they are defined as being less than 32 inches long.)

-Due to the lack of observers in the directed halibut fishery, similar information is not available to quantify what has taken place with incidentally caught sablefish.
-The directed halibut fishery is generally conducted in a shallower habitat than that in which the sablefish are generally found, so the sablefish saved in the halibut fishery would probably not be as great as the halibut saved in the directed sablefish fishery.
+Similar information is not available to quantify what has taken place with incidentally caught sablefish.
+The directed halibut fishery is generally conducted in a shallower habitat than that in which the sablefish are usually found, so the numbers of sablefish saved in the halibut fishery would probably not be as great as the numbers of halibut saved in the directed sablefish fishery.
 (The deep-water sablefish habitat does, however, have substantial numbers of halibut in the late winter and spring.)
 The important point is that the fleet is now landing incidentally caught sablefish; less discarded sablefish translates to less waste.
 That was not the case prior to the IFQ program.